Hyrdie/ellipse-api-python/README.md

 # ellipse-api-python
- integration to ellipse database and showing it in restful API using python+fastAPI
+ integration to ellipse database/EWS (Ellipse Web Services) and showing it in restful API using python+fastAPI